isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 - Research fellows employed by the University are eligible to be Project Lead.
 Non-employed fellows cannot act as Project Lead.

-- Postdoctoral researchers are eligible to be Co-Lead but not Project Lead.
+- Postdoctoral researchers, such as Research Associates, are eligible to be Co-Lead but not Project Lead.

 - Honorary title holders, visiting academics, staff in [teaching support roles](https://www.bristol.ac.uk/hr/tsr/tsr-descriptors-summary.html), and postgraduate and undergraduate students can be added as users of a research project account but are not eligible to be a Project Lead or Co-Lead.
 Staff members (e.g. supervisors) may submit applications for research projects that are led by students.